 Instead, bring the containers out into the garden to a snowy location.
 If you can, give them a sunny but somewhat sheltered location from the wind.
 Place them into the snow so the snow gives some temperature stability and insulation.

 If there is no snow and the night and day temperatures fluctuate, you can either cover the containers for the night with a protective blanket or bring them in.
-This will help to speed up germination and protect young seedlings.
-Especially if you are trying to start warm-weather seeds, protecting them is a must.
+This will help speed up germination and protect young seedlings.
+Protecting them is a must, especially if you are trying to start warm-weather seeds.

-Frankie-Lou Fuller who loves winter sowing in zone 3 has another great tip for a no-snow situation: Make a protective wall all around the container greenhouses with containers that are filled halfway with water.
-It helps keep the temperature somewhat more stable, not totally exposed during the night, and from overheating during the day.
+Frankie-Lou Fuller, who loves winter sowing in zone 3, has another great tip for a no-snow situation: Make a protective wall around the container greenhouses, using containers that are filled halfway with water.
+This helps keep the temperature somewhat more stable, prevents overheating during the day, and keeps the plants from being totally exposed at night.

 Seedlings care in winter sowing